WORLD HEALTH ORGANIZATION FOOD AND AGRICULTURE ORGANIZATION

 4.1 PRECAUTIONS IN USE

-mg/m3.
-Closed systems and forced ventilation may be required to
+systems and forced ventilation may be required to reduce, as much

-reduce, as much as possible, the exposure of workers to the
+as possible, the exposure of workers to the chemical.

-4.1.3 Mixers and applicators - When opening the container and when
+4.1.3 Mixers and applicators - When opening a container and mixing,

-respirator should be worn.
-Mixing, if not mechanical, should
+eye protection and a respirator should be worn.
+Mixing, if not

-always be carried out with a paddle of appropriate length.
-When
+mechanical, should always be carried out with a paddle of

-smoking, hands and other exposed skin should be washed.
+eating, drinking or smoking, hands and other exposed skin should

 4.1.4 Other associated workers (including flagmen in aerial operations)

-- Persons exposed to azinphos-methyl and associated with its
+- Persons exposed to the compound and associated with its

-4.1.5 Other populations likely to be affected - With good application
+4.1.5 Other populations likely to be affecteed - With good agricultural

-practice subject to 4.2 below, other populations should not be
+practice, subject to section 4.2 below, other populations are

-4.2 ENTRY OF PERSONS INTO TREATED AREAS - Unprotected persons should
+4.2 ENTRY OF PERSONS INTO TREATED AREAS - Though cypermethrin is

-4.3 DECONTAMINATION OF SPILLAGE AND CONTAINERS - Residues in
+4.3 SAFE DISPOSAL OF CONTAINERS AND SPILLAGES - Residues in

 taking care to avoid ground waters.
 The empty container may be